US Environmental Protection Agency: Vegetation management is probably the most frequent

 3 Have your retention pond maintenance spray weeds along the riprap but not wildflowers, primroses & purslanes

 Proper water quality reduces vegetation management costs and improves the health and safety of your pond.
-We advise that you eliminate bulrush, goldenrod, willow, and 98% of other tall weeds and shrubs.
-However, we recommend you don’t harm hypo-allergenic helper plants when removing weeds.
-Two of these plants are native primrose and purslane.
-Diminutive wildflowers of this sort will filter your water and soil.
+We advise that you eliminate bulrush, willow trees, reed canary grass and 98% of other tall weeds and shrubs.
+However, we recommend you spare the hypo-allergenic helper plants when removing weeds.
+Two of these plants are frogfruit and stiff greenthread.
+These diminutive flowering groundcovers will filter your water and soil.
 Hence you will have less green water and less pond scum.
 Popular fish will thrive.
 We offer free estimates on these comprehensive services to improve water quality.
 Living Waters Aquariums & Ponds will achieve dramatic visual results, confirmed by water sample testing records.

 2 Consult Stormwater Officials before pumping water out of a pond